How Barcodes and Barcode Scanners Work?

 A two-dimensional method of presenting data is a 2D barcode.
 It is comparable to a linear 1D barcode but can store more data in a smaller space.
 It can often store up to 350 times as much data as a 1D barcode.

-barKoder SDK Supported Barcode Symbologies:
+barKoder SDK Supported Barcode Symbologies

 There are more than 100 different barcode types.
 No single barcode can do it all and no barcode has a universal business application.
 That’s why users must find the barcode type that works best for their specific applications.